pyeventsourcing/eventsourcing/docs/topics/user_guide/cassandra.rst

 Setup the connection and the database tables, using the library classes for Cassandra.

+Investigate the library class ``CassandraSettings`` for information about configuring away from default settings.

 .. code:: python

     from eventsourcing.infrastructure.cassandra.datastore import CassandraSettings, CassandraDatastore